github/docs/content/code-security/supply-chain-security/understanding-your-software-supply-chain/about-supply-chain-security.md

 - The dependency graph includes information on your _direct_ dependencies and _transitive_ dependencies.
 - The dependency graph is automatically updated when you push a commit to {% data variables.product.company_short %} that changes or adds a supported manifest or lock file to the default branch, and when anyone pushes a change to the repository of one of your dependencies.
-- You can see the dependency graph by opening the repository's main page on {% data variables.product.product_name %}, and navigating to the **Insights** tab.
+- You can see the dependency graph by opening the repository's main page on {% data variables.product.product_name %}, and navigating to the **Insights** tab.{% ifversion dependency-graph-sbom-export %}
+- {% data reusables.dependency-graph.sbom-export %}{% endif %}

 {% ifversion dependency-submission-api %}
 {% data reusables.dependency-submission.dependency-submission-link %}